 The Olive Garden was packed, to my surprise.
 After being seated, I debated between a soup or salad and pored over the endless pasta options.
 When the waitress took our orders, I opted for fettuccine alfredo, chicken gnocchi soup, and of course, the classic Olive Garden breadsticks.
 At first, I had no intention of eating the soups or the breadsticks, as they were just more obstacles that could interfere with the challenge and fill me up too quickly.

 But when the waitress served us our soups, I caved.
-I hadn’t eaten a real meal all day, and it was like the plumes of steam coming from the bowl was putting me in a trance.
+I hadn’t eaten a real meal all day, and it was like the plumes of steam coming from the bowl were putting me in a trance.
 Dramatic, I know.
 Despite my friends’ protests, I ate spoonful after spoonful, almost finishing the entire bowl of chicken gnocchi soup before my pasta had even arrived.

 I see now that choosing the fettuccine alfredo was a mistake.
 I’ll give myself some credit; I was smart enough to decline adding protein to not fill up too quickly, but it turns out the pasta was hearty and filling enough on its own.
 At just three bites in, I was stuffed.
 Feeling a bit embarrassed, I tried to persevere, but there is truly no worse feeling than eating when you’re no longer hungry.